-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Components tab.
+In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
 Click the Job you’d like to edit.

 You can also change when your job runs by modifying the Job Trigger value.

-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Components tab.
+In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
 Click on the Job you’d like to destroy.